Yoctol/bottender/examples/slack-send-message/README.md

 This example contains the following topics:

+- send messages in many different ways
 - send ephemeral message to the user
+- send scheduled message to the user

 For more information, check our [Slack guides](https://bottender.js.org/docs/en/channel-slack-sending-messages#posting-ephemeral-messages).